apete12/fitlit/README.md

 - [Adrian Zabolitzki](https://github.com/ganuza) - 2305 FE Mod 2 student at Turing School for Software and Design

 ## Learning Goals
+- Use object and array prototype methods to perform data manipulation
 - Understand the use of Webpack
-- Implement fetch API for accessing the data
+- Implement fetch API
-- Write tests for data model functions
+- Use Mocha framework with Chai library for TDD
 - Create a project that is easily readable with separate files that store functions for DOM manipulation, data model, helper, api calls and scripts
+- Collaborate productively and professionaly as a team
+- Utlizie localStorage to save user data outside of page refresh

 ## Wins + Challenges
 - A challenge that we encountered immediately upon starting the project was navigating where to put each different type of code, specifically in terms of importing/exporting variables and functions.
 This project ended with about 13 files across 3 different directories, and learning how to import/export data from each file was a challenge.
 We also had difficulty with separating all DOM functions and variables from our data model functions, which consistently produced a document error in the terminal.
 After research and seeking out mentor support, we learned how and why DOM and data model functions should exist across different files to avoid errors.